The best time to travel to St Martin?

 1. Best of St Martin

 Saint Martin is still as beautiful and picturesque as ever and continues to be one of the most popular Caribbean vacation destinations from both new and returning tourists.
 This beautiful and friendly island is attracting and welcoming their past and future visitors with key new offerings.

-As you might already know the island comprises of two separate countries, divided between its northern French side, called Saint-Martin, and its southern Dutch side, Sint Maarten.
+As you might already know the island comprises of two separate countries, divided between its northern French side, called Saint-Martin, and it’s southern Dutch side, Sint Maarten.
 The island is previously known to be home to busy resort beaches and secluded coves.
 It’s also very well known for its award-winning cuisine, vibrant nightlife and duty-free shops.

-Weather in St Martin?
+2. Weather in St Martin?

-What I love about the Sint Maarten climate is that it is consistent all year around as the temperatures in Sint Maarten don’t vary that much only by approximately 5-10 degrees so the summer (the rainy season) may be a little warmer than the winter which is also called the dry season.
+What I love about the Sint Maarten climate is that it is consistent all year round as the temperatures in Sint Maarten don’t vary that much only by approximately 5-10 degrees so the summer (the rainy season) may be a little warmer than the winter which is also called the dry season.